-- Fit smoke alarms on each level in vour home.
-Keep them free from dust and test them once a week.
-Consider buying a 10-year alarm, otherwise change the batteries when necessary. - Make a fire action plan and ensure that everyone in your home knows how to escape if there is a fire. - Keep the exits from your home clear so that people can escape if there is a fire. - Make sure that everyone in your home can easily find the keys for doors and windows. - Take extra care in the kitchen and never leave young children alone in the kitchen. - Take extra care when cooking with hot oil.
-Use a deep-fat fryer which is controlled by a thermostat. - Never leave lit candles in rooms that nobody is in or in rooms where children are on their own. - Make sure candles are in secure holders. on a surface that does not burn and are away from any materials that could burn.
+- Do not remove, cover or disconnect smoke and heat alarms.
+Test regularly and replace batteries where necessary.
+Keep clean and dust free by regularly vacuuming or gently brushing the detector aperture. - Make a fire action plan and ensure that everyone in your home knows how to escape if there is a fire. - Keep the exits from your home clear so that people can escape if there is a fire. - Make sure that everyone in your home can easily find the keys for doors and windows. - Take extra care in the kitchen and never leave young children alone in the kitchen. - Take extra care when cooking with hot oil.
+Use a deep-fat fryer which is controlled by a thermostat. - Never leave lit candles in rooms that nobody is in or in rooms where children are on their own. - Make sure candles are in secure holders, on a surface that does not burn and are away from any materials that could burn.
 Tea lights reach very high temperatures and must only be placed on heat resistant surfaces, never on plastics (including TVs and so on) or wood.
 Do not place candles in draughty places as they may blow over or lightweight materials could be blown into them. - Make sure cigarettes are stubbed out properly and are disposed of carefully, and never smoke in bed.